Thousands of people are forced out of their homes after 7.1 quake in western China

 Footage broadcast by CCTV showed staff at Aksu’s train station ordering passengers out of the waiting hall in a speedy but not panicked manner.

-Associated Press journalists saw some walls cracked or partially collapsed in the empty Aksu country village of Youkakeyamansu, a name transliterated in Mandarin from Uyghur.
-All residents had been evacuated to a shelter.

-The mountainous Uchturpan county is recording temperatures well below freezing, with the China Meteorological Administration forecasting lows reaching negative 18 degrees Celsius (just below zero Fahrenheit) this week.
+The mountainous Uchturpan county is recording temperatures well below freezing, with the China Meteorological Administration forecasting lows reaching minus 18 degrees Celsius (just below zero Fahrenheit) this week.

 The quake downed power lines but electricity was quickly restored, Aksu authorities said.
 The Urumqi Railroad Bureau resumed services after 7 a.m. following safety checks that confirmed no problems on train lines.
 The suspension affected 23 trains, the bureau serving the Xinjiang capital said on its official Weibo account.